timmckague/timandvictoria/src/pages/blog/2019-04-10-discover-morocco-as-a-travelling-trio.md

 **Day 8: Recover in Imlil**

-After the previous day’s 20 some kilometres we enjoyed a day soaking up the sun from the comfort our Riad’s wood-lined sun room and exploring the small berber village across the river.
+After the previous day’s 20 some kilometres we enjoyed a day soaking up the sun from the comfort our Riad’s wood-lined sun room, and exploring the small berber village across the river.

+There weren't any roads in the Berber village, just small footpaths between (and sometimes through!) the houses.
+And we weren't the only ones using the paths - we had to share them with kids (baby goats) and chickens!
+Grace and I did a reconnaissance in the afternoon and found a restaurant amidst the maze and arranged dinner with Hassan for that evening.
+The view from his terrace was exceptional, and we watched the sun set over the mountains as we enjoyed our mint tea and tagine dinner.
+It was a perfect way to enjoy our last evening in the Atlas Mountains.

 ![small berber village](/img/blog_morocco_overview-5x7-5738.jpg "small berber village")